eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 ## Creating the login screen

 Logging in requires a login screen.
-For simplicity's sake, we will be using Vaadin's [LoginForm](https://vaadin.com/components/vaadin-login/java-examples).
+For simplicity's sake, we are using Vaadin's [LoginForm](https://vaadin.com/components/vaadin-login/java-examples).

 Let's create a class, `LoginView`, that extends `VerticalLayout`, and that has a private field contianing the `LoginForm`.